 Also, using a 401(k) for investing can create unwanted tax liability and fees.
 When you withdraw money from a 401(k) before age 59 ½, you’ll typically have to pay a 10% early withdrawal penalty and taxes.
 This can eat into the money you were hoping to use for retirement.

 How Do I Know if I Am Fully Vested in my 401(k)?

 Graded vesting is a bit more complicated.
-A percentage of contributions vest over the course of a set period of time, and employees gain gradual ownership of their funds.
-Eventually they will own 100% of the money in their account.
+A percentage of contributions vest throughout a set period, and employees gain gradual ownership of their funds.
+Eventually, they will own 100% of the money in their account.

 For example, a hypothetical six-year graded vesting schedule might look like this:

 Why Do Employers Use Vesting?What Happens If I Leave My Job Before I’m Fully Vested?

 If you leave your job before being fully vested, you forfeit any unvested portion of their 401(k).
 The amount of money you’d lose depends on your vesting schedule, the amount of the contributions, and their performance.
 For example, if your employer uses cliff vesting after three years and you leave the company before then, you won’t receive any of the money your employer has contributed to their plan.

 If, on the other hand, your employer uses a graded vesting schedule, you will receive any portion of the employer’s contributions that have vested by the time they leave.
 For example, if you are 20% vested each year over six years and leave the company shortly after year three, you’ll keep 40% of the employer’s contributions.

 Aside from 401(k)s, employers may offer other forms of compensation that also follow vesting schedules, such as pensions and stock options.
 These tend to work slightly differently than vested contributions, but pensions and stock options may vest immediately or by following a cliff or graded vesting schedule.